 Edward Searles, an interior decorator born in Methuen, Mass., hired Searles for almost as many projects as the Episcopal Church did.

 Searles married the fabulously wealthy widow (and much older) Mrs. Mark Hopkins one year before she died.
 She left him a quarter of the Southern Pacific Railroad and $21 million in property.
-Searles indulged his whim for building on a grand, even excessive scale, almost always with the help of Henry Vaughan.
+Searles then indulged his whim for building on a grand, even excessive scale, almost always with the help of Henry Vaughan.

 Searles sponsored dozens of projects—schools, churches, castles, organ cases, tombs and remodeling.